pepstock-org/Charba/README.md

   * add `borderCapStyle`, `borderDash`, `borderDashOffset`, `borderJoinStyle`, `fill` and `cubicInterpolationMode` scriptable options to `Line` configuration.
   * add `radius`, `hitRadius`, `hoverRadius`, `pointStyle` and `rotation` scriptable options to `Point` configuration.
   * add `parsing` and `normalized` options to `Dataset` configuration.
+  * enable the feature to create custom axes types (for injected controller)

 License
 -------